-The Apple Watch Series 6 is the successor to 2019's high-end Series 5 Watch with a faster processor and enhanced health and design features.
+The Apple Watch Series 6 is the successor to 2019’s high-end Series 5 Watch with a faster processor and enhanced health and design features.
 It comes with hardware improvements, including a faster S6 System in Package (SiP), watchOS 7, and next-generation always-on altimeter.
-There are also new options for Apple Watch finishes and bands.
+There are also several options for Apple Watch finishes and bands.

 The bulk of the core features and specs are the same as Apple Watch Series 5, but there are some notable changes.
 For specifics, read TechRepublic’s comparison of the Apple Watch Series 5 and the Watch Series 6.